Equality and Relationship

 Jerry is a strong, independent, and refuses to be belittled.

 Here's the situation.
-Jerry finds herself in many relationships with many men, even with an old married friend who has always been in love with her; however, she has always had deep feelings for her ex-husband.
-She is still disappointed and hurt, and she's stuck between her beliefs and his patriarchal way of thinking
+Jerry finds herself in many relationships with many men, even with a married old friend who has always been in love with her; however, she has always had deep feelings for her ex-husband.
+She is still disappointed and hurt, and she's stuck between her beliefs and his patriarchal way of thinking.

 What did Jerry do?
 She chose the second option after she became successful in her work.
-She gave up meaningless relationships that only harmed her, made peace with herself, and tried to reconnect with her ex-husband, asking for one more chance for their relationship, not from a weak stand but from an emotional one.
+She gave up meaningless relationships that only harmed her, made peace with herself, and tried to reconnect with her ex-husband, asking for one more chance for their relationship, not from a weak stand but from a loving one.

 The Breakdown: